gurditsingh/hydeout/_posts/test.md

 	 - At the starting when we first time load the data into Delta table/path it has 54 records and two columns.
 	 - After running the streaming job we try to load more data to the same Delta table/path.
 	 - While adding more data Delta Lake throw an **schema mismatch exception** because Streaming job try to change the schema and try to add more columns to the Delta table/path.
 Delta Lake fail the job due to schema mismatch.
-	 - When user reads the data its not consistent and atomic. because when we ran the count query it will give two different results.
+	 - When user reads the data its consistent and atomic.
+There are no pariatl files all the beacause Delta lake writes the files onetranscation are complete when we ran the count query it will give two different results.

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep3.jpg?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjUwMjAzNTEsLTE0OTA3NjQ0NzUsLT
+eyJoaXN0b3J5IjpbLTE5MzQ5ODA2NjAsLTE0OTA3NjQ0NzUsLT
 Q0NDg3NTU4MywxMDQ0MzU3NTg5LC0xOTk1NTkxNjIxLDE3OTcy
 NDc5MTYsMTg5NzE3MzkzMSw5OTI5ODQ4ODksLTExNjgwMjQ5MD
 ksMjE0MjMxNzY3MSwtNDIxMjQ0MjczLC0xNzIyNDc5NDIyLC0x